 The outpatient addiction treatment program uses an integrated, multi-faceted approach through various programs.
 Some of the programs include the following:

-- Intensive outpatient: The intensive outpatient program is designed for addiction patients looking for a sustainable path to long-term recovery through a continued, long-term treatment.
+- Intensive outpatient: The intensive outpatient program is designed for addiction patients looking for a sustainable path to long-term recovery through continued, long-term treatment.

 - Outpatient program: The outpatient program is usually less intensive, as it offers a step-down level of care program.
 While it’s less intensive than the intensive outpatient program, it is one of the core steps in providing complete recovery.